 - visual changes like blurring and double vision

-Because of Clomid’s effect on your estrogen levels, it can cause your uterine lining to be thin (a thick lining can help with implantation).
+Because Clomid’s effect on your estrogen levels can cause your uterine lining to be thin (a thick lining can help with implantation).
 Clomid can also reduce the amount and quality of your cervical mucus.

 When exposed to estrogen, cervical mucus is thin and watery, which helps the sperm cells travel up to the fallopian tubes.
 When taking Clomid, estrogen levels are lower, causing the cervical mucus to be thicker than usual.
 This can interfere with the ability of the sperm to get into the uterus and fallopian tubes.